jetstream-cloud/js2docs/docs/faq/trouble.md

     sudo mount /dev/sdb1 /mnt

 and you'll be able to see the contents of the volume in /mnt

-### My GPU is not usable after a kernel update

-The NVIDIA drivers are built as kernel modules and ***should*** rebuild on a kernel update.
-If they do not, you can do this on Ubuntu 20.04 instances:

-    ls /var/lib/initramfs-tools | sudo xargs -n1 /usr/lib/dkms/dkms_autoinstaller start

-For Ubuntu 22.04 instances, you can try:

-    ls /usr/lib/modules | sudo xargs -n1 /usr/lib/dkms/dkms_autoinstaller start

-This doesn't work on redhat-based instances like Rocky or Alma.
-We're working on a simple solution for that.

-### The CUDA debugger (cuda-gdb) doesn't work on GPU instances

-If you use the nvhpc module with nvcc compiler and try to use the cuda-gdb debugger, you will get an error like this:

-    fatal:  One or more CUDA devices cannot be used for debugging

-There is an issue with vGPU and our configuration that cannot be readily resolved.
-We are looking into options to work around this problem.
-There is no estimate for when a workaround will be in place.
-We apologize for any inconvenience.

-### Unified memory doesn't work on GPU instances

-We can confirm that unified memory is not working under the NVIDIA drivers we're using.
-We have reached out to NVIDIA for a timeline on when we might expect that functionality.

-Regardless of the time, it is not expected that unified memory will work on fractional (slices of) GPUs, only on full GPU flavors.

-We will update this FAQ entry when we have additional information.

 ### Ubuntu 22 Snaps: "not a snap cgroup"